Work Zone Mobility and Safety Program

 Office of Operations 21st Century Operations Using 21st Century Technologies

-Full Road Closure and Lane Closure
+Road Closure and Lane Closure

 Project Spotlight

-Full road closure is an approach designed to eliminate the exposure of motorists to work zones and workers to traffic by temporarily closing a facility for rehabilitation or maintenance.
-During full road closure, traffic is detoured, allowing full access to roadway facilities.
+Full road closure is designed to eliminate the exposure of motorists to work zones and workers to traffic by temporarily closing a facility for rehabilitation or maintenance.
+During full road closure, traffic is detoured, allowing workers full access to roadway facilities.
 It is not suitable for all construction situations.
 In applicable situations, use of full road closure can result in positive public sentiment, increased productivity, reduced project duration, increased safety and/or a shortened risk period, and in some cases cost savings.
 A full closure approach may be used for an extended period of time, on weekends or nights, or directionally on a segment of roadway.

 Full Road Closure for Work Zone Operations Case Studies